diegoib/de-zoomcamp/1_intro/notes_1.md

       1. *Description* can be anything
       1. *Role*, choose Viewer for now to begin with.
 Click on *Done*
       1. With the *service account* created, the see that there are no *keys* created.
 Click on three dots under *Actions > Manage keys > Add Key > Create new key > JSON > Create*.
 With this last step, we download the json file into our local computer.
-  1. Install the [*GCP SDK*](https://cloud.google.com/sdk/docs/install?hl=es-419), which is a CLI tool, that lets insteract with the cloud services.
+  1. Install the [*GCP SDK*](https://cloud.google.com/sdk/docs/install?hl=es-419), which is a CLI tool, that lets interact with the cloud services.
       - Check the version
       ```bash
       gcloud -v